Succession Planning

 will have identified where the business is going and what it needs to get there.
 The sucession plan should focus on who is needed to lead the business if it is going to accomplish the mission.

-- SP now recognizes that successors and future leaders must be developed by the family business - that is, they can be made or grown by the business, using a blend of many approaches:
+- Successful succession plans recognize that successors and future leaders must be developed by the family business - that is, they can be made or grown by the business, using a blend of many approaches:

 - experience and training outside of the family business and industry;